wubzbz/vscode-python-debugger-la64/KNOWN_ISSUE.md

 > [!NOTE]
 > Seek for [support](./SUPPORT.md) if you encountered difficulties during the following operation.

-For end users: No action required.
+**For end users**: No action required.
 Just keep your extensions updated.

-For developers: Fetch the latest changes from this repository to get the fix.
+**For developers**: Fetch the latest changes from this repository to get the fix.

 ### Root Cause